Devnkit/Sql_Case-Study/README.md

   Translating ambiguous business scenarios into structured SQL solutions.

-Each folder in this repository typically contains:
+Each folder in this repository typically contains:Thank you for visiting my Data Analysis Portfolio!
+I hope you find my case studies informative and insightful.